tracyxmr/juno/README.md

 # juno
-A blazing fast programming language aimed for safety and simplicity, built with LLVM.
+A blazing fast programming language aimed for safety and simplicity.

 # Quick Start
 Installation